-JOB TITLE: ASSISTANT DIRECTOR OF E-MAIL: andrew.edwards@reading.g
+JOB TITLE: ASSISTANT E-MAIL: Andrew.edwards@reading.gov.uk

-ENVIRONMENTAL AND OV.uk COMMERCIAL SERVICES
+DIRECTOR FOR ENVIRONMENTAL AND COMMERCIAL

+SERVICES

-1 PURPOSE OF REPORT AND EXECUTIVE SUMMARY
+1. PURPOSE OF THE REPORT AND EXECUTIVE SUMMARY

-- 1.1 To provide an update on the introduction of the main roll out of the kerbside food waste collection service and the change to 140 litre residual waste bins. - 1.2 To report the provisional recycling rate for Reading Borough Council, following the first month of the new waste collection service, which is 45.78%.
+- 1.1 To provide an update on the main roll out of the kerbside food waste collection service and the change to 140 litre residual waste bins. - 1.2 To report that the recycling rate for April in Reading was 52% compared to 32% in April 2020.

-2 RECOMMENDED ACTION
+2. RECOMMENDED ACTION

-- 2.1 That the progress to date of the project is noted. - 2.2 That the proposed Phase 2 roll out timetable is agreed. - 2.3 That a further update, including the results of the Phase 2 roll out is brought to a future meeting of the Policy Committee.
+- 2.1 That the progress to date of Phase 1 of the project is noted. - 2.2 That the proposed Phase 2 roll out timetable is noted. - 2.3 That a further update, including the results of the Phase 2 roll out is brought to a future meeting of this Committee.

-3 POLICY CONTEXT
+3. POLICY CONTEXT

 - 3.1 The EU Waste Framework Directive sets a recycling and re-use target of 50% for waste materials from households to be achieved by 2020.
 This target has become UK law and it is anticipated that it will remain in place post-Brexit.
 The Government has committed to achieving 65% recycling and re-use of municipal waste by 2035. - 3.2 Policy Committee (26th September 2019) received a report setting out a way forward for the Household Waste service to achieve the ambition to increase recycling and reduce the cost of waste.
 The Committee resolved to introduce a combined new waste service of alternate weekly collections with 140l residual bins and a weekly food waste collection.
-The original timetable, agreed by Policy Committee, (as shown in Section 4.1) set out a go live date for a full roll out in October 2020 following an early adopter phase in June 2020.

-- 3.3 The Covid 19 outbreak in March 2020 and the first lockdown resulted in staff absences of up to 20%, the redeployment of staff to other essential operations such as food parcel delivery and the temporary suspension of some waste services in line with the waste service continuity plan and Government guidance: Guidance on prioritising waste collection services during coronavirus (COVID-19) pandemic GOV.UK. - 3.4 This uncertainty about staffing levels, the availability of waste bin delivery contractors and raw materials resulted in a review of the practicality of delivering the project as originally planned, which concluded that a delay was necessary to make the roll out a success.
-This review was presented to Policy Committee in July 2020 and it was resolved that the early adopter phase of the project should go ahead from October 1st, 2020 with the main roll out in February 2021 rather than being delayed for up to 12 months. - 3.5 The 11.5% increase in recycling rate from the then prevailing 34% to 45% is predicted to achieve an estimated annual saving of £342k originally profiled, £171k in 2020/21 and the remainder in 2021/22.
+The original timetable, agreed by Policy Committee, (as shown in Section 4.1) set out a go live date for a full roll out in October 2020 following an early adopter phase in June 2020. - 3.3 The Covid 19 outbreak in March 2020 and the first lockdown resulted in staff absences of up to 20%, the redeployment of staff to other essential operations such as food parcel delivery and the temporary suspension of some waste services in line with the waste service continuity plan and Government guidance: Guidance on prioritising waste collection services during coronavirus (COVID-19) pandemic GOV.UK. - 3.4 This uncertainty about staffing levels, the availability of waste bin delivery contractors and raw materials resulted in a review of the practicality of delivering the project as originally planned, which concluded that a delay was necessary to make the roll out a success.
+This review was presented to Policy Committee in July 2020 and it was resolved that the early adopter phase of the project should go ahead from October 1st, 2020 with the main roll out in February 2021 rather than being delayed for up to 12 months. - 3.5 The 11.5% increase in recycling rate from the then prevailing 34% to 45% was predicted to achieve an estimated annual saving of £342k originally profiled, £171k in 2020/21 and the remainder in 2021/22.
 This was based on a successful early adopters' pilot in June and the full roll out of the service from October 2020.
 This saving includes the up-front capital costs of £1.5m to purchase new smaller 140 litre bins and the additional revenue costs of the new drivers and loading staff required to support the programme.
-The delay to the roll out caused by the Covid 19 pandemic has resulted in the re-profiling of this saving with £142k being achieved in 20/21 and the remainder of £342k in 21/22.
+The delay to the roll out caused by the Covid 19 pandemic has resulted in the reprofiling of this saving with £142k being achieved in 20/21 and the remainder of £342k in 21/22.
 This reprofiled saving has been factored into the Council's Medium-Term Financial Strategy 21/22.

-4.0 BACKGROUND
+4. THE PROPOSAL